 Volume controls the output level.
 Attack controls fuzz intensity.
 The “Third Eye” bias control in the center works in conjunction with the Attack control allowing for an almost endless variation of fuzz tones.

 The standard Monsterpiece MK I Fuzz can be powered by 9 volt battery only.
-I can also build with the LED indicator & adapter jack on request.
+I will also build with the LED indicator & adapter jack on request.